 Planting peppers is easy.
 Just follow these steps:

 - Step 1: If planting in-ground, prepare the soil with a tiller or turning fork.
-Work a 3- to 5-inch layer of compost or other organic matter into the soil to a depth of 8 of 10 inches.
+Work a 3- to 5-inch layer of compost or premium garden soil, such as Miracle-Gro® Garden Soil for Vegetables & Herbs, into the soil to a depth of 6 of 10 inches.
 When planting in a container, fill the container with a premium quality potting soil such as Miracle-Gro® Potting Mix.
 Using your trowel, dig a planting hole just deep enough to cover the root-ball of the plant.
 Space in-ground holes 18 inches apart for most peppers; some of the larger bells may need 24 inches.

 - Step 2: Gently remove the plant from its pot.